chenjianjx/srb4j/README.md

 ## The code organization

 * The layers:

+![layering](documents/project-organization/layering-ppt/ultimate-layering/Slide2.jpg)

+Notes:
     * Front End:   Encapsulate use case-specific logic from business services.
 The users are common users such customers.
     * Back Office: Encapsulate use case-specific logic from business services.
 The users are administrators, staff and so on.

-![layering](documents/project-organization/layering-ppt/ultimate-layering/Slide2.jpg)